 "Did Frank say when he came up there that if you wanted to get out before 3 that you had better go pret-ty soon, as he was going in a few minutes?"
-Yes, that's about It."

-The attorney for the defense was evidently trying to convince the jury that Frank had not been especially anxious to get the woman out of the building right away.
+es, that's about It."
+The attorney for the defense was evidently trying to convince the jury that Frank had not been especially unat Frank and not been especially anxious to get the woman out of the building right away.
 "As you got down the steps you saw a darkey there?"
+"Yes."